Menu

 Non Members: $60

-Materials fee: $95 for complete weaving kit
+Materials fee: $95 for complete weaving kit (to be paid via cash or venmo the day of the workshop)

 Materials provided by instructor: Complete weaving kit includes: 12"x16" wood frame loom, yarn and roving in a variety of colors, tapestry needle, weaving sword, shuttle, comb, needle, rod for hanging, and an instructional booklet and handout.